jupyter-server/fps/docs/guide.md

 ## Contexts

-FPS offers a `Context` class that allows to share objects independantly of modules.
+FPS offers a `Context` class that allows to share objects independently of modules.
 For instance, say you want to share a file object.
 Here is how you would do:

 ```py
 from io import TextIOWrapper